San Diego Marathon Shooting: Police Respond To Reports Of Active Shooter At Finish Line

 Witnesses reported a massive police presence in downtown San Diego, and some shared video of police cars racing to the scene of the shooting.

 Within an hour of the first report, the Associated Press reported that there was no longer a threat.
-The marathon was able to resume after police cleared the scene.
+The marathon was able to resume after police cleared the scene, and some of those competing in the race shared pictures after crossing the finish line, showing that the race had returned to normal.

 BREAKING: Police say no threat after shooting suspect arrested near San Diego marathon route; no immediate word on casualties.